 - Individual’s DNA Profile

-Unique Generic Data of Individual:
+Unique Generic Data of an Individual:

 - Occupational Info